How to Change Sensitive Content Settings on Twitter/X: Complete Privacy Guide 2025

 Do sensitive content settings affect what I can post?

-No, these settings only control what you see.
-You can still post content, but Twitter/X may add sensitive content warnings to your posts for other users.
+No, these settings only control what you see in your timeline and search results.
+You can still post any content, but Twitter/X may add sensitive content warnings to your posts for other users.

-Slightly.
-Disabling filters may expose you to more diverse content, which could influence your recommendations over time.
+Yes, slightly.
+Disabling sensitive content filters may expose you to more diverse content types, which could influence your future recommendations and timeline content over time.

 Can I set different settings for different devices?

-Yes, you'll need to configure settings separately on each device and platform (web, iOS, Android).
+Yes, you need to configure sensitive content settings separately on each device and platform (web browser, iOS app, Android app) as they don't automatically sync.

-What's the difference between hiding and warning labels?
+What's the difference between hiding content and warning labels?

-Hiding completely removes content from search and recommendations.
-Warning labels let you choose to view content after seeing a notification.
+Hiding completely removes sensitive content from your search results and recommendations.
+Warning labels allow you to choose whether to view flagged content after seeing a notification.

 Related Articles